JonsCarvalho/github-explorer/README.md

 </h1>

 <h4 align="center">
-  Project developed in ReactJS using TypeScript, it consists of an application that consumes the [Github api](https://api.github.com) to show information about repositories.
+  Project developed in ReactJS using TypeScript, it consists of an application that consumes the [Github api][api] to show information about repositories.
 </h4>
 <p align="center">